leontristain/modnotes/windhelm/guidelines.md

 So, again this is very important.
 Always _reuse_ the interior door I provided in the stub interior cells, never replace them with new doors, and never break that door link.

 ## When Working On Tamriel Worldspace Stuff

+### Try to avoid large-scale visual changes to vanilla areas

+The overall spirit of this Windhelm expansion mod is to expand Windhelm and not overhaul vanilla areas.
+A few exceptions happened, such as the expansion of the market square, the Windhelm Arena prison structure, and some stair cases connecting vanilla areas and wallwalk levels.
+Still, vanilla area proper should be considered out of scope for this Windhelm expansion mod.

+This is important because it hopefully keeps the patch problem with mods that overhauls the vanilla areas, like JK's and Dawn of Skyrim, simple.
+Addons should follow suit, or addons may need to provide their own patches for these mods, which can get really complicated.

+Of course, dropping a marker for NPC behavior, or adding some small object for a quest, are probably okay.
+Use your own judgment.

 ### Please try to keep all your changes purely additive